-The doors to the house here at Coughton are re-opening on 29 September, the dust sheets have come off the furniture and our volunteers are excited to be welcoming you back.
+The doors to the house here at Coughton have re-opened, the dust sheets have come off the furniture and our volunteers are excited to be welcoming you back.
 Things are a little different in the house, but we're thrilled to be able to tell you centuries old stories and share with you this beautiful house.

 The coronavirus crisis has meant we have had to change things a little in the house.
 Whilst not as many rooms are open, our team are on hand to welcome you and share with you Coughton's stories in a safe environment.